 Extrusion of synthetic fibres

-Synthetic fibres are fibres deriving from non-natural material and are produced by means of chemical processes.
-The most common of these are polyamide (Nylon), polyester and polypropylene.
-These fibres are produced by spinning synthetic polymers obtained from organic matter polymerization reactions.
+Synthetic fibres are fibres deriving from non-natural material, obtained using chemical processes.
+The most common of these are polyamide (nylon), polyester and polypropylene.
+These fibres are produced by spinning synthetic polymers obtained from polymerisation reactions of organic substances.

-In the “synthesis” stage, the molecules are associated to each other through chemical polymerization reactions, creating solid materials (grains or chips) that can be easily transported for subsequent processing.
+In the “synthesis” stage, the molecules are associated to each other through chemical polymerisation reactions, creating solid materials (grains or chips) that can be easily transported for subsequent processing.

-To obtain synthetic fibres, these solid materials must be made liquid, either through fusion or by being made soluble in appropriate solvents, and then extruded.
+To obtain synthetic fibres, these solid materials must be made liquid, either through melting or solution heat-treatment in appropriate solvents, and then extruded.

-Once extruded, the filaments making up the fibres undergo further bleaching treatment, washing and finally packaging.
+Once extruded, the strands making up the fibres undergo further bleaching treatment, washing and, finally, packaging.

 The polymers that have been made liquid are extruded in the spinning stage, passing through spinnerets, whose inner heads have filtering discs.
 Passing through the filtering discs, the extruded material takes the shape of filaments to then be transferred to the next processing stages.
 The filtering disc openings vary according to the diameter of the thread to be obtained.